 Considering a career in fintech?
-Learn about the places you can work, top fintech jobs, and what you can expect to earn.
+Whether you’re ready to make a career change, or you just want to learn more about what fintech is, you’ve come to the right place.
+In this post, you will learn about the places you can work, top fintech jobs, and what you can expect to earn.

 The financial technology and innovations sector known as fintech has been disrupting the traditional financial services industry for a decade and counting, and shows no signs of slowing down.
 While 2020 was a challenging year for most industries, venture capital investment in fintech grew by $105 billion globally, the third highest annual growth ever for the market, according to a KPMG report.

 With this industry growth comes a demand for financial technology professionals with the expertise to keep pace with this evolving sector, maximizing the benefits and minimizing the risks related to opportunities in fintech.
 But if you’re interested in starting a career in this field (or moving yours in this direction), where can you work in fintech?
 And what level of salary can you expect?
 We’ll explore opportunities where you can make your mark in fintech—and how you can expect to be compensated.

 As a financial professional, you can find your niche in fintech in a variety of organizations, both large enterprises and small firms.